 Many years ago there were at least three and sometimes four wires used to control a transceiver from a handheld microphone.
 Notably, PTT (push-to-talk, or press-to-talk) and ground, and a microphone audio line and shield.

 A transmitter is a unit that generates an RF signal when power and control are applied, along with a microphone if audio is to be used.

 A transceiver is a system that contains a transmitter, receiver, antenna control and power supply, and a method of switching from receive to transmit.

-PTT refers to "press-to-talk or push-to-talk".
+PTT refers to "push-to-talk or press-to-talk".
 When an operator pushes the button on a hand held microphone or "walkie talkie" as shown below, the transceiver switches from receive to transmit.
 The button is referred to as a PTT button.

 A conventional PTT communications microphone looks like this:

 When the button is pressed, the receiver is muted or disabled and the transmitter is keyed on, and audio is presented to the transmitter as modulation.

 With the advent of miniaturization and minimizing of wires, the control circuitry is modified by combining the PTT line with audio thus eliminating one or two wires.